-At the end of this reporting period, MCSO has closed a total of 52 CRM cases since July 20, 2016.
-Four were closed during this reporting period.
-Twenty-six of the completed cases have resulted in sustained findings.
+At the end of this reporting period, MCSO has closed a total of 63 CRM cases since July 20, 2016.
+Six were closed during this reporting period.
+None of these six had sustained findings.
+Of the total completed CRM cases, 26 have resulted in sustained findings.
 Six had sustained findings on two separate deputies who are deceased, and three involved sustained findings on deputies who left MCSO employment prior to the determination of discipline.
 Seventeen resulted in sustained findings against current MCSO employees.
 In all of the sustained cases, we have reviewed and approved all of the disciplinary decisions.